 In addition, we are entitled to certain fee income and profit commissions from DaVinci.
-Since the results of DaVinci and its parent, DaVinciRe, are consolidated in our results of operations, these fees and profit commissions are eliminated in our consolidated financial statements and are principally reflected in redeemable noncontrolling interest - DaVinciRe.
-The net impact of all fees and profit commissions related to these joint ventures and specialized quota share cessions within our Property segment was \$41.9 million and \$32.3 million in the six months ended June 30, 2017 and 2016, respectively.
+Since the results of DaVinci and its parent, DaVinciRe, are consolidated in our results of operations, the majority of these fees and profit commissions are eliminated in our consolidated financial statements and are principally reflected in redeemable noncontrolling interest - DaVinciRe.
+The net impact of all fees and profit commissions related to these joint ventures and specialized quota share cessions within our Property segment was \$56.2 million and \$83.8 million in the first nine months of 2017 and 2016, respectively.
+Included in profit commissions and fees in the third quarter of 2017 was a true-up of profit commissions associated with DaVinci reflecting the impact of the Q3 2017 Large Loss